-The student's advisory committee for the MS degree will consist of no fewer than three members of the graduate faculty, representative of the student's fields of study and research.
-The chair or the co-chair of the advisory committee must be from the student's major department (or intercollegiate faculty, if applicable), and at least one or more of the members must have an appointment to a department other than the student's major department.
-The outside member for students in an interdisciplinary program must have an appointment to a department different from the chair of the student's committee.
-The chair, in consultation with the student, will select the remainder of the advisory committee.
-The student will interview each prospective committee member to determine whether he or she is willing to serve.
+The student's advisory committee for the master's degree will consist of no fewer than three members of the graduate faculty, representative of the student's fields of study and research.
+The chair, or one of the cochairs, of the advisory committee must be from the student's department, and at least one or more of the members must have an appointment to a department other than the student's major department.